 Additionally, look for power banks that include charge remaining indicators.
 These are often in the form of a strip of LEDs to indicate 0-25, 26-50, 51-75 and 75-100 percent battery remaining.
 This is extremely useful for keeping track of exactly how much backup power you have.

-Best Power Bank for iPhone X: Top 3 Choices
+Best Power Bank for iPhone in 2020: Our Picks

-Note that all the portable power banks below are hand-picked based on 1). the criteria listed above 2). our own using experience 3). reputation research we did from the Internet hearing what other users say about their iPhone charging experiences.
+Note that all the portable power banks below are hand-picked based on 1). the criteria listed above 2). our own user experience 3). reputation research we did from the Internet hearing what other users say about their iPhone charging experiences.?

 Want to buy a compact and light one from a reliable brand?
 No problem, this power bank from Anker is all you need.
 Input is USB-C only, and there are 2 USB ports so you can charge two devices at once.
 Plus, you get a USB to USB-C cable, 60cm Micro USB cable, and travel pouch.